facelessuser/coloraide/docs/src/markdown/manipulation.md

 ### Access By Iteration

-Color objects can also be treated as an iteratable object.
+Color objects can also be treated as an iterable object.
 This allows us to simply loop through the values.

 ```playground
 color = Color("orange")